alexreyes/Celo-Deploying-With-Truffle/README.md

 After it’s been initialized, we’ll need to install some additional packages.
 Here’s an overview of them:
 * ContractKit is a package created by the Celo team to aid in Celo development
 * Dotenv is used for reading environment variables in our code
-* And finally, the Web3 library which facilitates interactions with the blockchain
+* Web3 is a library which facilitates our interactions with the blockchain

 Install all of the above using: